autoapply/yaml-crypt/README.md

 First you will need to generate a key file.
-Currently, both [Fernet](https://github.com/fernet/spec/blob/master/Spec.md) and [Branca](https://branca.io/) encryption schemes are supported, so you will need a key with exactly 32 bytes.
+Currently, both [Fernet](https://github.com/fernet/spec/blob/master/Spec.md) and [Branca](https://branca.io/) encryption schemes are supported.
-The easiest way is to use the [pwgen](https://linux.die.net/man/1/pwgen) command:

-    $ pwgen 32 1 > my-key

-Another way would be to use the `urandom` device file:
+To generate a new random key, run

-    $ cat /dev/urandom | LC_ALL=C tr -dc A-Za-z0-9 | head -c 32 > my-key
+    $ yaml-crypt --generate-key > my-key

 To encrypt all values in a YAML file, run

     $ yaml-crypt -k my-key my-file.yaml

-This will generate the file `my-file.yaml-crypt`, while leaving `my-file.yaml` intact.
+This will generate the file `my-file.yaml-crypt`.
-If you want to delete the original file after encryption, use the `--rm` option.

-> Files will be deleted using [unlink](https://linux.die.net/man/2/unlink).
-> If this does not meet your security needs, consider removing the file manually instead!

 The operation will be performed based on the file extension, so to decrypt a file, just use